 Maternity units are increasingly providing consultations on the phone or by video link, when this is appropriate, so you do not have to travel unnecessarily to the hospital.
 However, some visits in person with a midwife are essential and it is important for the wellbeing of you and your baby that you attend these to have routine checks.

-Visitor restrictions, including for women admitted to maternity services for antenatal and postnatal care, are in place in most settings across the UK.
-During this time, midwifery, obstetric and support staff will be able to support the needs of all women and the practical challenges of caring for newborns after birth.
+If visitor restrictions remain in place on your postnatal ward, midwifery, obstetric and support staff will be able to support the needs of all women and the practical challenges of caring for newborns after birth.